wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-r-scripts.md

 ## Run R scripts
 This section describes how to run an R script on the Hadoop cluster with HDInsight.

-1. **Establish a Remote Desktop connection to the cluster**: From the preview portal, enable Remote Desktop for the cluster you created with R installed, and then connect to the cluster.
-For instructions, see <a href="/documentation/articles/hdinsight-administer-use-management-portal-v1/#rdp" target="_blank">Connect to HDInsight clusters using RDP</a>.
+1. **Establish a Remote Desktop connection to the cluster**: From the Portal, enable Remote Desktop for the cluster you created with R installed, and then connect to the cluster.
+For instructions, see [Connect to HDInsight clusters using RDP](/documentation/articles/hdinsight-administer-use-management-portal-v1#rdp).

 2. **Open the R console**: The R installation puts a link to the R console on the desktop of the head node.
 Click on it to open the R console.